Table of Contents

-- Intermediate inheritance: Both alleles influence one another (i.e. flower colors red and white result in pink in the F1 generation).
+- Intermediate inheritance: Both alleles influence 1 another (i.e. flower colors red and white result in pink in the F1 generation).

-- Codominant inheritance: Both traits are expressed in the phenotype independently of one another (i.e. blood types AA and BB all have F1 AB).
+- Codominant inheritance: Both traits are expressed in the phenotype independently of 1 another (i.e. blood types AA and BB all have F1 AB).

 Aa × Aa = 25 % aa + 50 % Aa + 25 % AA

-Third Mendel’s rule: The principle of independent assortment
+hird Mendel’s rule: the principle of independent assortment

-So far, Mendel had examined the characteristics of the inheritance of one single trait.
-After that, he analyzed plants that had two different traits.
+So far, Mendel had examined the characteristics of the inheritance of 1 single trait.
+After that, he analyzed plants that had 2 different traits.
 Here, he also discovered that the F1 generation was identical genotypically as well as phenotypically.
 If he crossed the F1 hybrids anew, however, new trait combinations appeared in the F2 generation.

-If individuals, whose genetic makeup differs in several traits, are crossed, the individual traits are inherited independently of each other according to Mendel’s first and second rule.
+If individuals, whose genetic makeup differs in several traits, are crossed, the individual traits are inherited independently of each other according to Mendel’s first and second rules.

 Self-pollination results in 4 × 4 = 16 allele combinations.